zolutal/zolutal.github.io/_posts/2024-7-28-corctf-trojan-turtles.md

 ## wrap up

 This challenge was super fun and very relevant with Google's KVM CTF starting up not too long ago.
-It was awesome learning about EPT and getting a better understanding of some of the internals of KVM, and I hope you learned something from reading this!
+It was awesome learning about EPT and getting a better understanding of some of the internals of KVM, I hope you learned something from reading this!
 Shoutout to the author [FizzBuzz101](https://www.willsroot.io/) for creating the challenge!